UCBCFD/MLegS/docs/tutorial/prerequisites.md

 python3 tools/validate_tutorials.py
 ```

-The same gate runs automatically for pushes and pull requests in GitHub Actions.
+The same gate runs automatically for code, build, and tutorial changes in pushes and pull requests; documentation-only Pages pushes, workflow-only changes, and release-tag pushes are intentionally excluded from this compute-intensive job.
 Use `--skip-build` when the current `build/bin/` executables are already available.
 Full notebook-cell execution is available with `--execute-notebooks` when `nbformat`, `nbclient`, and the plotting dependencies are installed.